Nik-Topel/Shell-Nav/README.md

 # Bash-Nav
 Simple Navigator Script for bash
+To install just move the shell script into /usr/bin/

-add this "alias bn=". bn"" to your .bashrc to shorten the command to "bn"
+To shorten the command from ". bn" to "bn" put ' alias bn=". bn" ' into your .bashrc